 In addition to updating your contact information, you should also check any legal documents or policies that you may have.
 For example, you may need to take your former spouse off of your health or auto insurance policies.
 You may also need to update your pension or retirement plans.

 If you or your former spouse signed an advanced health care directive or power of attorney, these documents should be updated with a new designated decision maker.
 If you have life insurance, you may need to update your beneficiary if you no longer want the proceeds of your policy to go to your ex-spouse.

 Finally, be sure to speak with an estate attorney and update your will or any trust documents.
 Even though you are now divorced, the provisions of these types of legal documents will not change on their own.
 If you pass away after your divorce without an updated will, your possessions and assets will still be distributed according to your pre-divorce documents unless you contact your attorney.

 Moving On Post-Divorce

 Each person has a legal responsibility to comply with the divorce decree.
 If you or your former spouse fail to turn over property, make child support payments, or follow the visitation schedule, you could both end up back in court.
 To avoid the hassle of additional court appearances (and possible motions for contempt), be sure to communicate with your former partner if you are having problems complying with the order.

-The attorneys at Ashby Law take great pride in helping people finalize their divorce in an amicable way.
+The attorneys at Pacific Northwest Family Law take great pride in helping people finalize their divorce in an amicable way.
 We can help you make sure that you are protected if your relationship ends, and will help you resolve potential problems with your former spouse.